Tips & Guidelines for Writing Grant Applications

 - Applying for SSHRC Funding: Science, Art, Alchemy or Self-Abuse? (.pdf) Sept.
 2006

 - SSHRC uses 6 point grids for both program and track record for proposal evaluation by grant selection committee members.
 If the committee assigns a rating of less than 2.6 in either grid, the proposal will not receive funding.
+In addition, if the committee considers 30% or more of your expenses unreasonable, the proposal will not be funded.
 Each program has specific evaluation criteria that should be addressed in the application.

 - Trouble shooting tips and step-by-step instructions from NSERC

-- Guidebook for New Principal Investigators – Advice on Applying for a Grant, Writing Papers, Setting up a Research Team and Managing Your Time.
+- The Art of Writing a CIHR application Guidebook for New Principal Investigators – Advice on Applying for a Grant, Writing Papers, Setting up a Research Team and Managing Your Time.

 - A Guide for Proposal Writing – National Science Foundation Sept.
 2010 – suggested by CIHR as reading material

 - Complete as many of your current research projects as possible; write up the papers and submit them for publication.
 What counts most in your track record is published papers in peer-reviewed journals.

 - Start thinking of interesting projects.
 Try to find a balance between something "sure" and something truly innovative and even risky.